-Manufactures may add sugar the enhance flavor.
+Manufacturers may add sugar to enhance the flavor.

 Comparison of soy, regular, and skim milk

 Since regular milk has natural sugars and has a creamy texture.
-On the other hand soy milk and skim may have additives and sugar added to enhance flavor
+On the other hand, soy milk and skim may have additives and sugar added to enhance flavor.

-However, the main advantage of soy milk vs regular milk and skim milk is that soy milk and skim milk has very little saturated fat.
+However, the main advantage of soy milk vs. regular milk and skim milk is that soy milk and skim milk has very little saturated fat.

-Each variety of milk provides the body with different nutrients and each has various nutritional benefits.
+Each variety of milk provides the body with different nutrients, and each has various nutritional benefits.
 However, some milk manufactures may enrich their milk by adding vitamins.

 If you’re watching your calories, you may want to avoid sweetened soy milk or whole milk.
 The three types of milk contain different amounts of proteins, fats, calcium, carbohydrates, and vitamins.
 Contrastingly, they also have side effects depending on their composition and the level of saturated fats or estrogen they contain.
 Please keep in mind that I do not have any medical training.
 Please consult with your GP or a nutritionist for advice on your dietary requirements.